How Disney Princesses Influence Girls Around The World

 Uppal has been studying the effects of Disney princesses on girls internationally since 2009.
 In a world where Disney's TV channels are broadcast in 133 countries, and its films and merchandise pervade even more, she wanted to see how girls of different nationalities perceived the idea of a princess.

 Between 2009 and 2018, she asked nearly 140 girls to draw a princess.
-They were ages 8-to-15 and lived in five countries — the U.S., China, Fiji, India and Sweden.
-She then conducted private, 10-15 minute interviews with each girl, with questions like, "Who is a princess?", "What age did you start watching Disney princess films?" and "Do you think you could be a princess?"
+They were ages 8 to 15 and lived in five countries — the U.S., China, Fiji, India and Sweden.
+She then conducted private, 10-to-15-minute interviews with each girl, with questions like, "Who is a princess?" and "What age did you start watching Disney princess films?" and "Do you think you could be a princess?"
 Most girls said they had been watching Disney films since before they could remember.

 Her latest study, published in March in the journal Social Sciences, analyzed 63 princess drawings from girls in Fiji, India and Sweden.
 In this sample, nearly every drawing — 61 out of 63 — depicted a light-skinned princess, many of those resembling Disney characters.
-Fijian girls drew multiple Ariels; Indian girls drew Belles and Sleeping Beauties.
+Fijian girls drew multiple Ariels; Indian girls drew Belles and Auroras (Sleeping Beauties).
 Not one girl drew a princess in her country's traditional garb.

-"We didn't say, 'draw a Disney princess.'
-We said, 'draw a princess,' " Uppal says.
-"In India they didn't draw a single girl in a sari, or in Fiji a sulu chamba [traditional Fijian garb],"
+"We didn't say, 'Draw a Disney princess.'
+We said, 'Draw a princess,' " Uppal says.
+"In India, they didn't draw a single girl in a sari, or in Fiji a sulu chamba [traditional Fijian garb]."

 Additionally, some girls from non-Western nations — India, Fiji and China — said in their interviews with Uppal that they could not be a princess because their skin was too dark and they were not beautiful enough.

-Uppal's study is worth considering despite the relatively small sample size, says Rebecca Hains, a children's media studies specialist and author of The Princess Problem: Guiding Our Girls Through the Princess-Obsessed Years.
+Uppal's study is worth considering despite the relatively small sample size, says Rebecca Hains, a media studies professor at Salem State University in Massachusetts and author of The Princess Problem: Guiding Our Girls Through the Princess-Obsessed Years.
 (Hains was co-editor of an anthology that published an earlier version of Uppal's work.)

 "The kind of work Uppal is doing is quite significant," Hains says.
 "The U.S. — a country with no royalty – has colonized children's imaginations of what a princess is, and that's something to take seriously."

 Disney has made an effort to diversify and empower its princess cast in recent decades, responding to criticisms that the brand is too white and casts women in passive roles.
-Since the introduction of Jasmine in 1992, four princesses of color have been added to the Disney princess lineup: Pocahontas, Moana, Tiana and Mulan.
-The official roster is now almost evenly split between white princesses and princesses of color.
+Since the introduction of Jasmine in 1992, four women of color have been added to the Disney princess lineup: Pocahontas, Moana, Tiana and Mulan.

 "The newer princesses of color have definitely expanded the vision of what constitutes a princess," Hains says.